erizov/Professor/semester_6/lecture_32_distributed_ml/data_parallelism/README.md

 ## Performance Considerations

-This algorithm is part of Distributed CI and requires careful consideration of resource constraints.
+This strategy is part of Distributed CI and requires careful consideration of resource constraints.

 ## Often Used Together With